 The Company has a significant presence in many European Union countries, including the United Kingdom.
 On June 23, 2016, the U.K. voted in favor of a referendum to leave the European Union.
 At the time that the U.K. ultimately leaves the European Union, the commercial, regulatory and legal environment that would exist, and to which the Company's U.K. operations would be subject, would be impacted by the nature of arrangements that are yet to be determined between the U.K and the European Union.
 These arrangements are hard to predict, and uncertainty regarding their outcome may continue for a significant period of time.
 The Company currently does not believe that any of the potential arrangements that are likely to be agreed would have a material adverse impact on the Company's business.
 These potential arrangements may, however, result in certain changes in the way that we conduct our businesses, which could result in increased costs.
 In addition, the result of the referendum and the uncertainty it produced has impacted geopolitical perspectives and macroeconomic factors including interest rates, foreign currency exchange rates and equity markets, and it has increased volatility in many of the markets in which we operate.
-If these conditions continue or if current conditions worsen, our businesses may be adversely affect our business in many ways, including by reducing the volume of transactions involving our Financial Advisory business and reducing the value or performance of the assets we manage in our Asset Management business, which, in each case, could materially reduce our revenue or income and adversely affect our financial position" in our Form 10-K.
+If these conditions continue or if current conditions worsen, our businesses may be adversely affected, which may materially impact our financial position and results of operations.
+See "Item 1A.
+Risk Factors-Difficult market conditions can adversely affect our business in many ways, including by reducing the volume of transactions involving our Financial Advisory business and reducing the value or performance of the assets we manage in our Asset Management business, which, in each case, could materially reduce our revenue or income and adversely affect our financial position" in our Form 10-K.